Margaret Klenck

-Margaret L. Klenck, M.Div., LP (born January 9, 1953 in Reading, Pennsylvania, USA), is a former American stage and screen actor and a leader of the Jungian analysis profession and president of the Jungian Psychoanalytic Association.
+Margaret L. Klenck, M.Div., LP (born January 9, 1953, in Reading, Pennsylvania, US), is a former American stage and screen actor and a leader of the Jungian analysis profession and president of the Jungian Psychoanalytic Association.

 Career

 Acting

 Her acting career began after her graduation in 1977 from the American Conservatory Theater in San Francisco.
 In 1978 she began portraying Edwina "Cookie" Lewis Dane on the soap opera One Life to Live and continued in that role until 1985.
 She also played Kitty Fielding on As the World Turns in 1993.
-She has also performed in theaters across the country and on Broadway, and gave a critically acclaimed starring performance in the 1986 film Hard Choices (1986), in which she played a social worker who becomes romantically involved with a drug dealer.
-She has also appeared in numerous movies of the week and episodic TV guest-star roles.
-She portrayed a rural veterinarian in the "Peregrine" episode of the science fiction series Starman that aired in November 1986.
+She has also performed in theaters across the country and on Broadway, and gave a critically acclaimed starring performance in the film Hard Choices (1985), in which she played a social worker who becomes romantically involved with a drug dealer.
+She has also appeared in numerous movies of the week and episodic television guest star roles.
+She portrayed a rural veterinarian on the science fiction series Starman in the episode "Peregrine" (November 1986).
 As part of the promotion for her soap opera work, Klenck appeared in a two-part filmed television segment discussing and showing the cutting of her long hair to a shorter style.

 Jungian analyst

 She is a Jungian Analyst in private practice in New York City and the president of the Jungian Psychoanalytic Association in New York, where she also teaches and supervises.
 She is a member of the C. G. Jung Institute of Philadelphia and has served on the faculty there and at the Blanton-Peale Institute.
 She has lectured and taught nationally and internationally as an authority on the life and thought of Carl Jung.
 She is a graduate of the C.G.
-Jung Institute of New York and holds the Masters of Divinity (M.Div.) from Union Theological Seminary (New York), where she concentrated in Psychology and Religion.
+Jung Institute of New York and holds a Master of Divinity (M.Div.) from Union Theological Seminary (New York), where she concentrated in Psychology and Religion.
 In 2004 she participated in a discussion with scientists, theorists and professors presented as a documentary in two parts by PBS as The Question of God: Sigmund Freud and C.S.
 Lewis, discussing the existence or non-existence of God based on ideas about the sources of morality and other indications.